aosabook/500lines/web-server/chapter.md

 ## Serving Static Pages

-The obvious next step is to start serving pages off the disk instead of generating them on the fly.
+The obvious next step is to start serving pages from the disk instead of generating them on the fly.
 We'll start by rewriting `do_GET`: